Shane Duffy: Blackburn Rovers

 Ahead of the 2015–16 season, Duffy managed to recover from his knee injury and expect to fight his way to the first team for Blackburn Rovers.
 He made his first appearance of the season, starting the game, in a 2–1 loss against Wolverhampton Wanderers in the opening game of the season.
 Since returning from injury, Duffy continued to be a first team regular for the side, playing in the centre–back position.
 On 16 September 2015 he scored his first goal of the season, in a 2–2 draw against Queens Park Rangers.
 This was followed up by setting up the club's first goal of the game, in a 3–0 win against Charlton Athletic.
-His performance was considered an improvement on the previous season.
-Manager Paul Lambert praised the partnership of Hanley and Duffy.
+His early season performances were praised in the local press, while his manager Paul Lambert publicly complimented the partnership of Hanley and Duffy.
 Duffy lost out to Sam Byram after making it to the final 3-man shortlist for the December 2015 Championship Player of the Month.
 After the absence of Hanley, Duffy captained Blackburn Rovers for the first time, in a 2–0 loss against Hull City on 12 February 2016.
 This was followed up by scoring his second goal of the season, in a 3–0 win against Fulham.

 On 21 February 2016, he captained the side for the second time this season, as Blackburn Rovers lost 5–1 against West Ham United.
 A month later on 19 March 2016, Duffy scored his third goal of the season, in a 1–0 win against Brentford.
 In a follow–up match against Preston North End, he captained the side, only to be sent–off in the 24th minute for handball, as they lost 2–1.
 After serving a one match suspension, Duffy then scored his fourth goal of the season, in a 1–0 win against Rotherham United on 30 April 2016.
 Despite missing five matches later in the 2015–16 season, he went on to make forty–two appearances and scoring four times in all competitions.

 At the start of the 2016–17 season, Duffy started the first five matches of the season, including scoring two goals in the League Cup against Mansfield Town and Crewe Alexandra.
-However, during a league match against Cardiff City, Duffy scored 2 own goals and was later sent off in the final minutes of the game.
+However, during a league match against Cardiff City, Duffy conceded two own goals and was later sent off in the final minutes of the game.